articulate-common-lisp/articulate-common-lisp.github.io/env~emacs.md

 When you have configured your SLIME in a `fancy` fashion, you will find a SLIME REPL (Read Evaluate Print Loop) buffer created in your Emacs window.

 This provides an interactive view into Common Lisp.
 You can evaluate functions you are writing in the source file and immediately use them in the REPL.
-This provides a very fast "code and test" facility.
+This provides a very fast "code and test" facility. p